 Skip to main content

-A knee brace (also known as an immobilizer) is used to hold the knee still following surgery or to help stop the muscles around the knee from tightening up and making it difficult to move.
+A knee immobilizer (also known as a knee brace) is used to hold the knee still following surgery or to help stop the muscles around the knee from tightening up and making it difficult to move.

-Your brace can be put on directly on your skin, over a clean, snug-fitting sock, or over form-fitting clothes.
+Your immobilizer can be put on directly on your skin, over a clean, snug-fitting sock, or over form-fitting clothes.
 Make sure any clothing under the brace is smooth and free of wrinkles.

 1. Position your brace so that the wide end is closer to your torso and the narrow end is closer to your feet.
 The straps of the brace should be facing toward the front.